 -Chase Michels, Chicago Realtor

 19. Drone Photography Still Wows Buyers & Sellers Alike

-”One of the most proven real estate marketing ideas we have used recently and plan to continue to use and expand in 2019 is drone photography.
+”One of the most proven real estate marketing strategies we have used recently and plan to continue to use and expand is drone photography.
 We recently sold two very specific properties (one a horse farm in Rural NC and one a waterfront estate in Edenton NC) in a 30 day time period.
 These properties would usually take an average of 3-6 months to sell and many in that market take much longer.
 The Edenton waterfront property has comparable properties that have been on the market for as long as 18 months.We provide as part of our marketing, an exceptional aerial drone tour of the properties, along with interior professional photography, combined that with social media and internet marketing.
 We are excited to offer this drone photography strategy to all of our listings to help our firm stand out above the rest.
 We also sold a $250,000 house that had been on the market for almost a year by another firm in 30 days, thank to our drone video and photography.”

 – Nelene Gibbs, Hampton Roads Realtor

 “I have found that, locally, there is far less saturation on Instagram than Google search, so the dollars I spend on IG promotion go further than trying to compete for top spot on Google.
 Plus, I’m able to connect with individuals much faster and easier when they engage on IG.
 I’ve found it to be a great addition to my marketing strategy, where I thought my SEO efforts weren’t working as well!”

 21. Partner With Local Businesses to Offer Deals to Your Leads